cylc/cylc-admin/docs/rose-suite-run-proposal/tickets.md

 This code can be written and tested without breaking master since it will not yet be used outside its own tests.

-### Wiring 1: Understanding Where hosts are used

-PREREQS: None

-Examine the code base for references to use of settings based on hosts and record them, probably by editing the ticket below - "Wireing 2".
-Replace all references to the old settings with the new ones.

-​This can be done at any time before Wiring 2.

-### Wiring 2: Replacing the use of all settings under hosts.
+### Wiring: Replacing the use of all settings under hosts.

-PREREQS: "forward lookup", "Wiring 1"
+PREREQS: "forward lookup"

-Replace all the references to hosts with platforms.
+Examine the code base for references to use of settings based on hosts and replace all the references to hosts with platforms.

-This work is complete when you can deprecate all the old configurations
+This work is complete when you can deprecate all the old configurations.

-**This ticket will break master, and it may be desirable to create a medium-term feature branch against which smaller PRs can be raised.**.